evidenceontology/evidenceontology/trunk/README-editors.txt

 Editing:

 Open eco-edit.obo in OBO-Edit, make changes as necessary.
-Save your work, the commit
+Save your work, then commit

 Committing: